gabrielEloy/seat_selector/README.md

 Once you have your environment set up, you have to install the app's dependencies

+## Using Docker

+If you have docker set up in your environment

+you can just run the command

+docker compose and then access the application's front end in

+localhost:3000

 ### Front end

 using your terminal navigate to the front_end folder and type